 When using a schedule, make sure not to be too rigid, allow for flexibility and follow your baby’s cues.
 Each day will be different and you have to be flexible to allow yourself to tweak the schedule as and when it requires.
 For example, each day your baby may wake up differently, so you have to learn to tweak the schedule.
 Katrina explains how to implement the schedules (with very helpful tips) in her book.
-Katrina even includes a handy chart which allows you to see what sort of cycle you should be following that is age-appropriate for your baby.
-For example, Max is 4.5 months old now so he should have 5 cycles of eat, wake, sleep and each cycle should be between 3-4 hours in total, with 3 naps during the day and 2 hours maximum of awake time each cycle.
-Katrina’s chart and explanations in the Baby Sleep Solutions (UK link) explains everything clearly for you.
+Katrina even includes a handy chart that allows you to see what sort of cycle you should be following that is age-appropriate for your baby.
+For example, Baby M is 4.5 months old now so he should have 5 cycles of eat, wake, sleep and each cycle should be between 3-4 hours in total, with 3 naps during the day and 2 hours maximum of awake time each cycle.
+Katrina’s chart and explanations in the Baby Sleep Solutions (UK link) explain everything clearly for you.

 Step 6: Night Time Wakings

 The final tip is to work towards eliminating night wakings.
 Before you can do that, however, Katrina advises that you ensure you have your schedules and routines in place – both for day time and night time.
 Make sure all feedings are successful and “full” and that your baby, for medical reasons, no longer requires being fed at night.
 She also, however, makes the point that babies like adults can actually get hungry at night and that’s ok.
 If your baby needs to eat then feed them.